Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 The Horseback Ride Catalina State Park Coronado Forest tour is perfect for adventurers who love nature.
 Ride horseback and take in the gorgeous views and desert plants in the Santa Catalina Mountains.

 For a unique experience, try a hot air balloon ride.
-Youโll get stunning views of the city and surrounding areas.
+You’ll get stunning views of the city and the surrounding areas.

 Consider a Bike tour for a fun and easy way to get around.
 You’ll glide past popular destinations and learn about Tucson’s history and culture.

 Check out the Sonoran Desert- Wild Foods and Traditional Skills.
-This tour teaches about wide edibles and desert animals and teaches traditional Apache skills.
+This tour teaches about wide-ranging edibles and desert animals, and introduces traditional Apache skills.
 This tour is at Sabino Canyon, a great location to learn about local wildlife and plants.

 Take a food tour to sample some of Tucson’s best dishes.
 You can try everything from traditional Mexican food to modern cuisine.

-A Wine Tasting Experience in the Vineyards of the Desert is another wonderful way to explore the diversity of Arizona’s agriculture.
+A Wine Tasting Experience in the Vineyards of the Desert is another fantastic way to explore the diversity of Arizona’s agriculture.

 Quick List to make your trip to Tucson unforgettable